 If you want to propose a coherent body of macroeconomic thought then you have to address the key questions of full employment and price stability.

-I agree with this statement for at least two reasons.
+This is a challenge worthy of contemplation by all job guarantee critics.
+Mitchell’s statement is clearly correct for at least two reasons.
 First, macroeconomics, as a discipline, has largely been about full employment and price stability from the outset.
 These have been central preoccupations of macroeconomics across the theoretical and political spectrum.
-To be a viable macroeconomic theory, it is necessary to have explanations for unemployment and inflation that can inform policy prescriptions.
+To be a viable macroeconomic theory, it is necessary to have explanations for unemployment and inflation that can inform policy.

-What I want to raise as a possibility, more clearly in this post than my last, is that the attainment of these same goals could be achieved by introducing a ‘job or income guarantee’.
-I’ll call it a JIG.
-Under this arrangement, a person could choose for themselves if they wanted to engage in wage labor or have more free time to pursue their own vocation or leisure.
-It would be possible for the voluntary job guarantee to pay more than the basic income guarantee if that was deemed appropriate through the democratic process, but for simplicity I will just assume they pay the same as it doesn’t really affect the argument.
-The voluntary job guarantee would be identical in its design to the job guarantee currently proposed by MMTers except that participation would be truly voluntary.
-The proposal of the MMTers cannot be regarded as truly voluntary because anybody who is unemployed and without an independent income would have little choice but to accept the job-guarantee offer.
-This would not be the case with the JIG, in which income would be provided unconditionally, irrespective of a person’s decision over whether to participate in the voluntary job-guarantee program.
+The main purpose of the present post is to suggest that the attainment of these same goals could be achieved through implementation of some form of ‘job or income guarantee’ (JIG).
+Under this arrangement, a person could choose for themselves if they wanted to engage in formal employent or, by accepting somewhat less income, have more free time to pursue their own vocation or leisure.
+The job guarantee component, in such a combined program, would be identical in its design to the job guarantee currently proposed by Modern Monetary Theorists except that participation would be genuinely voluntary.
+A standalone job guarantee could not be regarded as genuinely voluntary because anybody who is unemployed and without an independent income would have little choice but to accept the job-guarantee offer.
+This would not be the case with a JIG, in which income would be provided unconditionally, irrespective of a person’s decision over whether to participate in the job-guarantee program.

 1. It would open up the option of free time so that those who were ready to embrace it could do so.

-3. The amount of income provided by the JIG would provide a floor under all wages in the economy in just the same way as a ‘conventional’ job guarantee.
+3. The amount of income provided by the JIG would provide a floor under all wages in the economy in much the same way as a standalone job guarantee.

-5. The JIG would place more pressure on employers in the broader economy to offer decent employment conditions and job opportunities than a conventional job guarantee, because employees would have the additional option provided by the basic income guarantee.
+5. In comparison to a standalone job guarantee, a JIG would place additional pressure on private-sector employers to offer decent employment conditions, because employees would have the extra option provided by the guaranteed income component.

-6. The JIG would provide automatic demand stabilization in exactly the same way as the conventional job guarantee.
+6. With an appropriately designed tax system, the JIG would provide automatic demand stabilization in much the same way as the conventional job guarantee.

-My reason for thinking that a voluntary job guarantee might provide a more effective nominal price anchor than an essentially compulsory job guarantee (point 4 above) is as follows.
-Of the people most likely to opt out of the job guarantee, most would fall into two categories: (i) people who don’t want to work; (ii) people who don’t want to work in the formal economy because there are other socially productive things – broadly defined – that they would prefer to do.
-Included in this group might be home parents, carers, charity workers, hobbyist gardeners, environmentalists, activists, writers, musicians, artists, actors, athletes, computer programmers, people seeking self-education, bloggers (!), etc.
+The reason for suggesting that a JIG might provide a somewhat more effective nominal price anchor than a standalone job guarantee (point 4 above) is as follows.
+Of the people most likely to opt out of the job guarantee, most would fall into two categories: (i) people who did not want to work; and (ii) people who did not want to work in the formal economy because there are other socially productive things – broadly defined – that they would prefer to do.
+Depending on the scope of the job guarantee, this second group might include home parents, carers, charity workers, hobbyist gardeners, environmentalists, activists, writers, thinkers, musicians, artists, actors, athletes, computer programmers, people seeking self-education, etc.

-People in category (i), if essentially compelled to participate in a job guarantee, would be the least enthusiastic and diligent in the program, and therefore would actually detract from its nominal price anchor role, because they would not be providing viable alternatives, from the perspective of employers, to those already employed.
-To the extent their attitude rubbed off on others, the effect might be a lowering of the average “employability” of the job-guarantee cohort.
-I think, for these individuals, it would be more beneficial if facilities were made available for meaningful leisure activities that might lead, in time, to a desire to mix leisure with more creative or socially productive behavior outside the formal economy.
+People in category (i), if essentially compelled to participate in a job guarantee, would be the least enthusiastic and possibly the least diligent in the program, and therefore would actually detract from its nominal price anchoring role, because they would not be providing viable alternatives, from the perspective of employers, to those already employed.
+To the extent that their attitude rubbed off on others, the effect might be a lowering of the average “employability” of the job-guarantee cohort.
+For these individuals, it might be more beneficial if facilities were made available for meaningful leisure activities that might lead, in time, to a desire to mix leisure with more creative or socially productive behavior outside the formal economy.
 If they chose to participate in such activities, they would be doing so voluntarily, and so would feel less resentment and perhaps be more open to potentially life-enhancing and more socially interconnected experiences.

 People in category (ii), if compelled to participate in a job guarantee, might add less of value to society than they could if freed to pursue their own vocations either individually or in voluntary association with others.